iN1k1/lightning-project-skeleton/README.md

 # Development

 ## Code guidelines
-- We use black formatter to format code and enforce style
+- We generally use black formatter to format code and enforce style (you are encouraged to do the same :))
-- Use strong types everywhere you can
+- Use strong types everywhere you can!